ghaisassujit/JWT-Login/README.md

 # JWT-Login
-This project contains client and server.
+This project contains client and server application.
 Server - The server is a REST API which has login service to generates JWT token.
 It also has static mocked user database.
          Login service accepts username and password and issues a JWT token which contains user as payload.
 Client - This is a react application which has user profile and login page.
 User Profile page needs authentication